-Section 2.1.7 On-Board Coil Drivers & Internal Coil Suppression
+Section 2.1.6 On-Board Coil Drivers & Internal Coil Suppression

-Coil drivers for the LINE and SP contactors are on-board the control card.
-These contactors must have coils rated for the vehicle battery volts.
+Coil drivers for the LINE contactor and fan motor are onboard the control card.
+This contactor must have a coil rated for the vehicle battery volts, and the fan should also be rated for battery volts.